tailormadeafrica/refinerycms-newsletter/readme.md

-# Refinery CMS Blog
+# Refinery CMS Newsletter

-Simple blog engine for [Refinery CMS](http://refinerycms.com).
+Simple newsletter engine for [Refinery CMS](http://refinerycms.com).
 It supports posts, categories and comments.

-This version of `refinerycms-blog` supports Rails 3.2.x.
-To use Rails 2.3.x use the [refinerycms-blog "Rails 2.3.x stable branch"](http://github.com/resolve/refinerycms-blog/tree/rails2-stable).
+This version of `refinerycms-newsletter` supports Rails 3.2.x.
+To use Rails 2.3.x use the [refinerycms-newsletter "Rails 2.3.x stable branch"](http://github.com/resolve/refinerycms-newsletter/tree/rails2-stable).

 Options: